ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 This section defines how the keying material used for group communication is distributed from the KDC to the Client, when joining the group as a new member.

-The same types of messages can also be used for the following cases, when the Client is already a group member:
+The same set of message can also used for the following cases, when the Client is already a group member:

 * The Client wishes to (re-)get the current keying material, for cases such as expiration, loss or suspected mismatch, due to e.g. reboot or missed rekeying.
 This is further discussed in {{sec-expiration}}.